 Common Injuries During Winter Track Season

-With winter track season just around the corner, it’s important to keep safety in mind.
+With winter track season just around the corner, keeping safety in mind is important.
 Track may not be the most dangerous sport, but it does have its risks.
 Running is a great way to stay in shape, and Advance Physical Therapy on Straight Path, can help you prepare for the next season and for any kind of exercise.

 Tips for Safe Training

 Before you head out to run, there are a few things you should do to make sure your run will be effective and safe.
 Here are some tips that will help you on your way: